- ★ Writing Support

 In 2015, 27% of 18- to 24-year olds reported using online dating, a threefold increase from just two years before.
 As the popularity of online dating grows, so does the variety of sites and apps offering a rhetorically complicated landscape for seeking romance online.
 In this course we will examine the strategies used by online daters to position themselves within the romantic marketplace – including profile text, images, match questions, and messages.
 And we will consider how different dating sites and apps shape would-be daters’ priorities and choices in the matchmaking experience.
 Actual engagement in online dating will be completely optional, and no public posting of coursework will be required, so this course is suitable both for students looking to improve their active profiles and for those curious to study the phenomenon from the sidelines.

-Rhetoric of Blogging
+The Rhetoric of Infographics

 The Rhetoric of Online Reviews